George R. Cowan: Postwar career

 Shortly before Congressional Reconstruction began, Cowan received a presidential pardon, but his application failed to mention his Confederate military service.
 After the war, in addition to farming, Cowan also married and bought and sold real estate in Russell and surrounding counties.

 In 1867 voters of Russell and neighboring Buchanan elected Cowan to represent them at the Virginia Constitutional Convention of 1868.
 The notes of General John Schofield, in command of Military District No. 1 (Virginia) during Congressional Reconstruction described Cowan as an unreconstructed Original Secessionist.
 Cowan participated in two committees but did not make any speeches during the Constitutional Convention, and voted with other Conservatives in failed efforts to investigate the Convention's president for misconduct, as well as against provisions which would have prohibited former Confederates from holding office, and also against integration of the public schools which this Constitution established for the first time in Virginia.
 Cowan also refused to vote at the Convention's end to approve the new Constitution, but instead was one of 29 signatories on a published address condemning it.

 By 1888, Cowen owned and paid taxes on 968 acres of real estate and in 1891 bought another 105 acres.

 After his wife's death and the Panic of 1893, Cowen sold all but 143 acres of land in Russell County and moved to Orlando, Logan County, Oklahoma, where he ranched with his sons Charles and Ira, and daughters Emily and Bettie.

 By August 1903, Cowan moved to Colorado Springs, Colorado, where his youngest daughter had died, and arranged for her burial.
 He then lived with another daughter who taught school there.

 Death

-George R. Cowan died of recurrent skin cancer in Colorado Springs, on October 14, 1904, and was buried in what had become the family plot in Evergreen Cemetery.
+George R. Cowan died of recurrent skin cancer in Colorado Springs, on October 14, 1904.